 To provide inexpensive high capacity storage alongside the speed benefits of SSD, Apple came up with the Fusion drive - an SSD and a hard drive that your Mac sees as one volume, but which keeps the system and applications on the fast SSD while putting documents, photos, music and video on the hard drive.

-You can make your own fusion drive if you have a spare hard drive bay in your Mac, or if you have an optical drive you don't need.
+You can make your own fusion drive if you have a spare hard drive bay in your Mac.
 Instructions can be found in this article about How to upgrade a Mac.

 Turn off File Vault encryption